 We did hold back two of Bailey's past kittens: Emiko and Kichi (our current Queens).
 Emiko's resemblance to Bailey is uncanny.
 We often (to this day) mistakenly call Emiko, Bailey, and when we realize our mistake, our hearts sink, and we correct ourselves calling her Emiko, not Bailey.

 Forever in our hearts she will stay, blessed to have met her, raised her, and be loved by her, we miss you dearly our sweet Bailey-Rue.

 Male | Seal Point Bicolor

 "Oak-Bear" came to us from Florida.
 Immediately meeting my German Shepherd Dog Jax, Oakley began purring and rubbing all over Jax.
 It was mindblowing!
 His breeder did a phenomenal job with Oakley, he was a beautiful Ragdoll kitty with the most amazingly soft and medium plush coat and the sweetest purrrsonality!
 Oakley has given us gorgeous litters and absolutely amazing babies.
 We have held back two of his daughters and will be able to continue Oakley's lines through his daughters.
-He's earned his retirement, and will soon join his new family as a family pet Ragdoll cat!
+He's earned his retirement, and is now enjoying his life as a NYC cat!

 CZ*LegendaBastet Canada of KimuraDolls

 Female | Blue Point Bicolor